Strategic Initiatives

 1. Cultivating a Diverse and Effective Pipeline in Local Communities

-RTAP addresses the need for a teaching workforce that mirrors the diversity of Massachusetts's student population.
-By focusing on recruiting and supporting aspiring teachers from the increasingly diverse communities in which they live, RTAP will help to ensure that our classrooms are led by educators who represent the lived experiences and diverse perspectives of all Massachusetts communities.
+RTAP addresses the need for a teaching workforce that mirrors the diversity of Massachusetts' student population.
+By focusing on recruiting and supporting aspiring teachers from the increasingly diverse communities in which they live, RTAP helps to ensure that classrooms are led by educators who represent the lived experiences and diverse perspectives of all Massachusetts communities.

 2. Job-Embedded Preparation in Hard-to-Staff Roles

-RTAP aims to create better teachers, particularly in some of our hardest-to-staff roles such as special education, early childhood, ESL, and STEM, by providing apprentices with on-the-job learning opportunities, personalized support and mentoring, professional development, and access to a network of experienced peers and education leaders.
+RTAP aims to prepare well-qualified teachers, particularly in some of the hardest-to-staff roles such as special education, early childhood, ESL, and STEM, by providing apprentices with on-the-job learning opportunities, personalized support and mentoring, professional development, and access to a network of experienced peers and education leaders.
 This ensures that RTAP graduates are well-prepared and positioned to thrive in today's classrooms from day one.

 3. Equitable Access